barbenjade/wed/README.md

 # wedInvite
-Backup files for wedding invitation web site for Cory's wedding.
+Backup files for wedding invitation web site for Cory's wedding and others.